-Senate Bill No. 375 enhances the authority of the Commissioner of Public Safety and the Department of Public Safety (DPS) in Oklahoma concerning state beneficiary public trusts.
-The bill allows the Commissioner to enter into interlocal agreements with these trusts for policing and speed limit enforcement on their roads.
-It grants DPS officers the authority to enforce laws on these roads, including setting speed limits, and updates statutory language for clarity and compliance.
-Key amendments include explicit provisions in 47 O.S.
-2021, Section 2-108.1 for agreements with public trusts and expanded powers for DPS officers in Section 2-117, as well as establishing speed restrictions based on safety investigations in Section 11-801.
+Senate Bill No. 375 amends Oklahoma law to enhance the authority of the Commissioner of Public Safety and the Department of Public Safety (DPS) concerning state beneficiary public trusts.
+The bill allows the Commissioner to enter into interlocal agreements with these trusts for policing and setting speed limits on their roads.
+It also grants DPS officers the authority to enforce laws on these roads, including investigating traffic violations and managing traffic flow.
+Key amendments include explicit provisions in Section 2-108.1 for agreements with public trusts and expanded powers for DPS officers in Section 2-117.
+Additionally, Section 11-801 is amended to establish speed restrictions based on safety and engineering investigations.

 Statutes affected: Committee Substitute: 60-176